What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 It states that a good person (君子) and a bad person (小人) will react to something different, which is the very reason why the good person ends up in a better place.
 Good people also don’t end up getting to where they are if they don’t go through some difficulties, which “君子不刑定不发” should make very clear.

-Whatever I’m about to share here happened a really long time ago and it’s a chapter of my life that’s already closed off and irrelevant but I thought it’d make good sharing.
-I know what I’m about to share is going to make me sound very petty and like I’m someone who holds grudges but I’ll leave that for you readers to decide and perhaps think about whether anyone, other than Heavens, is actually in the position to judge.
+Whatever I’m about to share here happened a really long time ago, and it’s a chapter of my life that’s already closed off and irrelevant, but I thought it’d make good sharing.
+I know what I’m about to share will make me sound very petty and like I’m someone who holds grudges.
+I’ll leave that for you readers to decide and perhaps think about whether anyone other than Heavens, is actually in the position to judge.

 I’m sure everyone knows from my blog and some media features that I have people who’ve wronged me in my life – and that’s fine.
 It’s part of life, and I have moved on.
-You should be able to guess that I definitely have the charts of these people and the truth is I do visit their charts once in a while just to ‘see’ what’s going on because, why not?
-I read charts for a living and this is what I do.
+You should be able to guess that I definitely have the charts of these people, and the truth is I do visit their charts once in a while to ‘see’ what’s going on because why not?
+I read charts for a living, and this is what I do.

-One thing that I noticed, and it may or may not be coincidental, is that the period when these people entered into a bad phase is the period when I started to enter into a good one.
+One thing that I noticed, and it may or may not be coincidental, is that the period when these people entered a bad phase is when I started to enter a good one.

-Perhaps I’m trying too hard to find a pattern here, perhaps I’m not.
+Perhaps I’m trying too hard to find a pattern here.
+Perhaps I’m not.
 It was just a really interesting observation to me.
-What if laws of nature dictate that these people needed to rot and be the fuel needed for me to grow?
+What if laws of nature dictate that these people need to rot and be the fuel needed for me to grow?
 Do we not observe this in nature as well?

 If you are someone seeking answers through Chinese metaphysics and BaZi, then I hope what I’ve shared gives you some assurance that there’s a reason for the things that you are going through.